 Whitt v.
 City of St. Louis

 Rights of Protesters

-David Whitt, co-founded the St. Louis CopWatch, after Michael Brown was killed in 2014 by an on-duty police office and there was no video evidence of the incident.
+David Whitt, co-founded the St. Louis CopWatch, after Michael Brown was killed in 2014 by an on-duty police officer and there was no video evidence of the incident.
 He has provided CopWatch training in communities across the country.
-In August 2016, he arrested and prosecuted for lawfully filming a police encounter.
-Following his unlawful arrest, his...
+In August 2016, he was arrested while recording a video of police activity despite maintaining a reasonable...